African Schools on Line

 - Alternatively give your skills & time. i.e: Vincent and Hilary from Southern Ireland self-funded 6 months of their time and skills to undertake the installation of equipment to 20 new schools plus provide training and audit in Western Kenya

 - Daily CfC receives 100's of requests worldwide requesting access to "African Schools on Line", help us to provide the positive response.
-Yes we can help!
+Lets make it Happen!